rsautter/CyMorph/README.md

 There should be specified in 'cfg/paths.ini', where is/how to call R, Python, and SExtractor

 ## Running example
-Single-core and single object (without preprocessing):
+Single-core and single object (without clipping the image):

     time python main.py config.ini
-MPI run (preprocessing Field image):
+MPI run (clipping the image):

     mpirun -np 3 python PCyMorph.py test500/spirals.csv